FeifanLu/Climate_bet/README.md

 I dived into this debate and looked at the statistical evidence for global warming – a primarily scientific, fact-based view on the situation.

 ## Overview:
-* Obtain the data from [NASA](https://data.giss.nasa.gov/gistemp/)and [UK MET Office](https://crudata.uea.ac.uk/cru/data/temperature/).
+* Obtain the data from [NASA](https://data.giss.nasa.gov/gistemp/) and [UK MET Office](https://crudata.uea.ac.uk/cru/data/temperature/).
 Mr.Armstrong used NASA data for his analysis.
 Mr.Gore's team used UK MET data for their analysis.
 * Apply time series analysis and train six models on NASA data and seven models on UK MET data.
 * Utilize the rolling window cross-validation to find the best model for each dataset.
 * Train the two best models on the pre-2007 data and use them to make predictions.
 Then make the naïve model forecast of constant temperature per [Mr. Armstrong's method](http://www.kestencgreen.com/G&A-Skyfall.pdf)  and compare the three models using the actual temperatures for 2007-2017 (a period of the bet).